zhuoqiang/goslate/README.rst

   0.9447732,
   [['en'], [0.9447732]]]

-There are 2 limitaion for this API:
+There are 2 limitations for this API:

 * The result is a complex list structure which you have to parse for your own usage